Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

           RTC in local TZ: no
 ```
 ???+ note
-    Some people like to install all servers in the UTC timezone so that all server logs are in the same timezone when having servers all over the world.
-Zabbix supports user based timezone settings so it's possible to keep the timezone in UTC on the server and then add the correct timezone in the user interface if you like.
+    Some people like to install all servers in the UTC time zone so that all server logs are in the same time zone when having servers all over the world.
+Zabbix supports user based time zone settings so it's possible to keep the time zone in UTC on the server and then add the correct time zone in the user interface if you like.

 We can test if Chrony is syncronizing with the correct timeservers as well by running the command chronyc